DriverCity/SPARK/docs/requirements/user_stories.md

 5. DRIVER closes the DRIVER APP and leaves the CAR.

 ## ATTENDANT: Paid outside parking
-1. ATTENDANT arrives to the parking area
+1. ATTENDANT arrives to the parking area and chooses the current parking area name from a list of parking area names
-2. ATTENDANT taps “Get parking area information” on the GEAR and GEAR gets METADATA about all the registered-as-parked CARs in the area from CLOUD.
-A registered-as-parked CAR in this context means a registration of a payment related to a CAR for a certain amount of time.
-This does not mean that CAR should still be physically in the parking lot, but at least its parking time has not yet exceeded.
+2. ATTENDANT navigates to the register number list view on GEAR.
+Register number list view shows each register number that GEAR can hear being broadcasted by BEACONs in the chosen area.
+The register numbers are sorted in an alphabetical order.
+Each heard register number is checked with CLOUD, making CLOUD provide METADATA about each CAR.
 The METADATA would include at least
-    * Register numbers of CARs
-    * Points of time when parking registration to CLOUD was done
+    * Point of time when parking registration to CLOUD was done
-    * Allotted time (i.e. time-spans that were actually paid).
+    * Allotted time (i.e. time-span that was actually paid for).
-3. ATTENDANT walks by CAR and taps “Scan” button on GEAR
+3. GEAR visualises the list to the ATTENDANT in such a way, that
+    * Valid parkings are highlighted with green color
+    * Invalid parkings (i.e. allotted time has been surpassed) are highlighted with red color.
+4. ATTENDANT patrols through the area.
+For each CAR, ATTENDANT compares the register number on CAR's license plate to the register numbers in the register number list view, although, ATTENDANT may at the same time check if there is a traditional parking permit on the windshield of CAR.
-    * IF GEAR receives a broadcasted register number from the BEACON inside the CAR, then the user story continues in **ATTENDANT: Paid outside parking with SPARK 1a**
+    * IF a traditional parking permit exists or CAR's register number is not found on the list, then the user story continues in **ATTENDANT: Paid outside parking without SPARK 1b**.
-    * IF NOT, then the user story continues in **ATTENDANT: Paid outside parking without SPARK 1b**.
+    * IF NOT, then the user story continues in **ATTENDANT: Paid outside parking with SPARK 1a**

 ## ATTENDANT: Paid outside parking with SPARK 1a
-1. ATTENDANT looks at GEAR and confirms that the register number provided by the BEACON matches the actual register number on the CAR.
+1. ATTENDANT looks at GEAR
     * IF CAR’s staying time has exceeded the allotted time, then the user story continues in **ATTENDANT: Paid outside parking with SPARK 2a**
     * IF NOT, then the user story continues in **ATTENDANT: Paid outside parking with SPARK 2b**.